apollographql/apollo-client/docs/source/api/react-apollo.md

 If `options.refetchQueries` is an array of objects then the objects must have two properties:

-- `query`: Query is a required property that accepts a GraphQL query created with `graphql-tag`’s `gql` template string tag.
+- `query`: Query is a required property that accepts a GraphQL query created with the `gql` template string tag.
 It should contain a single GraphQL query operation that will be executed once the mutation has completed.
 - `[variables]`: Is an optional object of variables that is required when `query` accepts some variables.

 If an array of objects with this shape is specified then Apollo Client will refetch these queries with their variables.